Blackboard Upgrade (Spring 2014)

 Blackboard is course management software that is licensed by SUNY New Paltz.
 Blackboard allows your professor or instructor to place course materials on the web in a password protected environment.
 Blackboard is also portal to many different academic communities on campus (departments, academic groups, student associations, etc.).

 Every course at New Paltz has a corresponding Blackboard site, but not all instructors choose to use this space.
 Your instructor will let you know if you will be using any Blackboard features in conjunction with a specific course.

-Please see the NPCUID/Banner ID Page for more information about your username and password.
+Please see the Getting Connected section of the Academic Computing website for more information about your New Paltz Computer User ID (NPCUID) and password.

 Click to see a list of supported browsers and operating systems for using Blackboard.

 Blackboard is web based.
 The preferred browser for all operating systems (Windows and Mac) is Mozilla Firefox.
-As long as you have access to the web and are using Mozilla Firefox, Safari, Chrome, or Internet Explorer (6.x or newer) you should be able to use Blackboard from any location (Mac users: Mozilla Firefox works perfectly on your computer; Safari works, but is not recommended).
+As long as you have access to the web and are using Mozilla Firefox, Safari, Chrome, or Internet Explorer (IE 8 or newer) you should be able to use Blackboard from any location.

 To access BlackBoard, connect to your internet service provider and launch your browser (if it does not start automatically).
 Point your browser to: http://blackboard.newpaltz.edu.

-At the Blackboard Portal page, you must enter your username (NPCUID (BannerID)) and password.
+At the Blackboard Portal page, you must enter your username (NPCUID) and password.

 Click “Login” to proceed.